-- which respondents believed partly explained the uneven distribution of support.
-Community members lamented the "monopoly of knowledge" by community leaders.
-16 - 212.
+- 219. The issue of inequity came out across groups of resettlers in nine sites of the IPC study which highlighted that the system put in place for the provision of recovery assistance had led to inequitable outcomes.
+In these areas, participants indicated that some groups in the community had been excluded.
+While community members did not consider politics to be the factor for the gaps in the provision of assistance, the research team did, however, find a number of instances where the provision of recovery assistance was highly personalized (i.e. direct cash or in kind assistance provided by local government officials).
+The study team also observed that there was lack of information both about the targeting process and about the existing sources of assistance which respondents believed partly explained the uneven distribution of support.
+Community members lamented the "monopoly of knowledge" by community leaders.16 - 220.
 Positive changes have been observed in recent government-led resettlement programs.
 The fact that relocation of thousands of ISFs was carried out without any major incident of violence, contrary to many past relocation activities, has been an achievement in itself.
 Contributing factors include: (i) adoption of certain protocols, e.g. the affected families were allowed to demolish their houses themselves; (ii) incentives such as the transitional assistance of PhP 18,000 (about US\$380) which was introduced under Oplan Likas; (iii) a certain degree of choice on which site to resettle; and (iv) clear eligibility criteria and conduct of a census.